danshapero/plse-2021-11-05/slides.md

 This representation of cell complexes:
 * Is easy to check for correctness
 * Is independent of the intrinsic dimension
-* Is independent of the coordinate number (simplex, cubical, polyhedral)
+* Is independent of the coordinatation number (simplex, cubical, polyhedral)
 * Allows a rich set of transformations to be implemented easily and declaratively
+* Is definitely sub-optimal for space and time

 ----